1, And God, wrathful at humanity’s abuse of the earth, of other creatures, and of each other, declared:

 Agricultural colors?
 Fields change hue over the next hillcrest, into the next hour, into the next season.
 They are often dotted with brown, black, white, or black-and-white cattle that can be multicolored of herd or hide.
 (Look for a steer that sports a pinkish label on its ear.)
-One city-dweller, originally from Italy, wondered why all the cows were not white.
+One city-dweller, originally from one area of Italy, wondered why all the cows were not white.

-The sunrise or sunset, especially when seen from heights rather than from valleys of the Blue Ridge Plateau, make an unhurried royal progress that dazzles the onlooker.
+The sunrise or sunset, especially when seen from heights, rather than from valleys, of the Blue Ridge Plateau, make an unhurried royal progress that dazzles the onlooker.

 A scarlet oak after the rain—its new leaves sparkle yellow-green with a tinge of red-orange, forerunners of autumnal glory.
 Halfway through summer black locust trees turn dull copper on their lower branches.
 The cause: healthy leaf-miners and their larvae.

 What color is a blackberry?
 Red, purple, or black depending on its degree of ripeness.
 Of a two-liter bottle?
 Transparent, if I may judge from one that I discovered while dragging a hose downhill from cistern to hemlock.
 Perhaps ten years old, the crumpled artifact stood out (although half-buried in leaves and mud) not only by the shiny plastic but by the faint blue remnant of a label.

-Viewed through the cold panes of the tapas bar, the night was forbiddingly dark–except for the cheerful, red-shedding lampshade in the window of Gallery OneEleven.
-Down at the corner I once waited at The Stoplight for the blue billboard of a truck to wheel past letter by letter, “Bud Lite.”
-Another time the two red lights above were doubled by two red bulbs atop a fire engine.
-Two pedestrians, half-hidden by orange raincoats, made their way across S. Locust oblivious to the red light, and downhill from the Library a red truck once sat sidelined by a blue light.
+Our hot-potato, dropped-off cats having been dispersed, a pale yellow butterfly with black markings now makes itself at home.
+Another insect on a butterfly bush—merely a beetle, yet an iridescent and dotted copper ring worthy of an emperor’s finger.
+A black-legged tick on human skin?
+It can produce a red bull’s-eye rash that indicates the bacterial Lyme Disease.Viewed through the cold panes of the tapas bar, the night was forbiddingly dark–except for the cheerful, red-shedding lampshade in the window of Gallery OneEleven.
+Down at the corner I once waited at The Stoplight for the blue billboard of a truck to wheel past letter by letter: B-u-d-L-i-t-e.
+Another time the two red lenses above were doubled by two red bulbs atop a fire engine.
+A pair of pedestrians, half-hidden by orange raincoats, made their way across S. Locust oblivious to the red light, and downhill from the Library a red truck once sat sidelined by a blue one.
 Further from town a World War II souvenir along Rt.
-221 S angles its barrel toward Stonewall Church on 221 N, its surface properties helping to produce a “Don’t-spot-me” color:
+221 S angles its barrel toward Stonewall Church, miles away on 221 N, its surface properties helping to create a “Don’t-spot-me” color:

 Farther downhill, the no-man’s-land by the dumpsters once hosted an informal racing installation by Valley’s Lube and Tire:

-As I hiked along this very sidewalk of E. Main, a Jeep passed that bore a yellow, coiled-snake license plate–Don’t tread on me–yet above it a large yellow smiley-face of a spare-tire cover.
-Another time I passed a woman who wore a bright orange sweatshirt proclaiming ILLINOIS, and as we chatted, I learned that she had grown up with the corn near my alma mater.
+As I hiked along this very sidewalk of E. Main, a Jeep passed with its coiled Don’t tread plate, above which beamed the large yellow smiley-face of a spare-tire cover.
+Another time I passed a woman who wore a bright orange sweatshirt proclaiming ILLINOIS, and as we chatted, I learned that she had grown up in the cornfields near my alma mater.
 “The mountains got me,” she explained; “If God sees fit to put them in Illinois, I’ll go back.”
 Another time as I strolled my new grandson along the sidewalk, we passed DJ’s Drive-in; although a distinctly home-made business, its carhop wore a shirt with the image of a big red heart placed between the words “I” and “New York.”